plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 ### Styling

 Arrow lines are styled through `marker.line.width` and `marker.line.dash`.
-`marker.arrowsize` scales the arrowhead relative to the line width — a value of `1` (default) gives a head about 3× the line width.
+`marker.arrowsize` scales the arrowhead relative to the line width.
+A value of `1` (default) gives a head about 3× the line width.

 ### Coloring arrows by a scalar field